Blog

-In the first blog post after the summer break, we include the new MDCG documents, which specifically concern clinical trials with medical devices.
-In this article we present both documents and address the points that may be of concern to sponsors and therefore also manufacturers.
+In our first blog post after the summer break, we're introducing the new MDCG documents that specifically address clinical trials of medical devices.
+In this post, we'll present both documents and discuss the points that may be relevant for sponsors and, consequently, manufacturers.

 Abbreviations